silke8/getdata2014project/README.md

 The test data and the training data are concatenated by `rbind`.

 Of the resulting data frame only the measurements variables of means (containing `mean()` in its name) and standard deviation (containg `std()` in its name) are selected.
-The selected columns are the resulting data of the function
+The selected columns are the resulting data of the function.

     calcAverages(mydata)

 Grouped by the subject and the activity the averages of the variables are aggregated.
 The resulting data frame is arranged according to subject and activity for better human reading.